Rambo: First Blood Part II: Novelization

-David Morrell, author of First Blood, the novel the first Rambo film is based on, wrote a novelization called Rambo: First Blood Part II.
+David Morrell, author of First Blood, the novel the first Rambo film is based on, wrote a novelization, also titled Rambo: First Blood Part II.
+Morrell found the shooting script lacked enough material for a novel (it was only 80 pages long, and much of the action was in his view monotonous), so he drew considerably from James Cameron's original script, as well as adding some elements of his own devising.

 Video games

 A tie-in video game called Rambo was produced for ZX Spectrum, Amstrad CPC and Commodore 64.
 There was also Rambo for NES, as well as Rambo: First Blood Part II for Master System.
 MSX and DOS games were based on the film.
 Sega adapted some of the battle scenes in the film for the 2008 arcade game Rambo.
 In 2014 Rambo: The Video Game, based on the first three Rambo films, was released.

 The 1986 arcade run and gun video game Ikari Warriors was intended by its developer SNK to be an official licensed adaptation of Rambo.
 However, they were initially unable to acquire the rights to the film.
 This resulted in the game's title being changed to Ikari, referencing part of the film's Japanese title, Rambo: Ikari no Dasshutsu ("Rambo: The Furious Escape").
 After the game made its North American debut at an arcade game expo, they managed to get in touch with Sylvester Stallone about acquiring the rights to the film.
 However, it was too late by that point, as the game had already become popularly known by its Japanese Ikari title among arcade players in Japan and North America, which led to the game's official release as Ikari Warriors in North America.
 Stallone was friends with SNK's president at the time, and owned an Ikari Warriors arcade cabinet.